 The Davis Fellowship Application Guidelines and Procedures

 The Davis Fellowship recognizes potential, more than the traditional measures of success, which may have been limited by cultural, environmental, family, or financial circumstances.
-The Fellowship is a full-tuition scholarship and is awarded every other year [next offered in 2016] to one member of the class matriculating at Hampden-Sydney College.
+The Fellowship is a full-tuition scholarship and is awarded every other year (offered in even-numbered years) to one member of the class matriculating at Hampden-Sydney College.

 - Selected qualified applicants for admission will be invited to submit an application for the Davis Fellowship by the Dean of Admissions.
 Candidates cannot self-select for the Fellowship, but can be nominated.